Globally rigid graphs are fully reconstructible: Preliminaries

 Note that, since we assume $(G,\p)$ to be generic, its edge lengths are pairwise distinct, and hence the bijection $\psi$ is unique in the above definitions.
-Also note that in the definition of full reconstructibility it is essential to only consider {\em generic} length-equivalent frameworks $(H,q)$, since for any $(G,p)$ and any forest $H$ with $|E|$ edges, we can find a (not necessarily generic) realization $(H,q)$ that is length-equivalent to $(G,p)$.
-In the case of strong reconstructibility, we can omit this genericity condition when $G$ is rigid in $\RR^d$, see \cite[Theorem 3.6]{GJ}.
+We also point out that when considering full reconstructibility, it is natural to only consider graphs without isolated vertices, since from any framework we can create other length-equivalent frameworks by adding isolated vertices.
+On the other hand, in the case of strong reconstructibility it is sensible to consider graphs with isolated vertices.
+In fact, it follows immediately from the definitions that $G$ is fully reconstructible in $\CC^d$ if and only if every graph obtained from $G$ by adding zero or more isolated vertices is strongly reconstructible in $\CC^d$.

-As Theorem \ref{theorem:strongmeasurereconstructibility} below shows, both strong and full reconstructibility of a generic framework can be characterized in terms of a certain uniqueness condition on the measurement variety $M_{d,G}$ of the underlying graph.
-This also implies that these notions are generic properties of a graph in the sense that if there is a generic framework $(G,p)$ in $\CC^d$ which is strongly (resp. fully) reconstructible, then every generic realization of $G$ in $\CC^d$ is strongly (resp. fully) reconstructible.
+As Theorem \ref{theorem:strongmeasurereconstructibility} below shows, both strong and full reconstructibility of a generic framework can be characterized in terms of a certain uniqueness condition on the measurement variety $M_{d,G}$ of the underlying graph, and in fact it is this formulation of reconstructibility that we shall most commonly use throughout the paper.
+This also implies that these reconstructibility notions are generic properties of a graph in the sense that if there is a generic framework $(G,p)$ in $\CC^d$ which is strongly (resp.\ fully) reconstructible, then every generic realization of $G$ in $\CC^d$ is strongly (resp.\ fully) reconstructible.
 This motivates the following definition.

 \begin{definition} A graph $G$ is said to be \textit{(generically) strongly reconstructible} (respectively \textit{(generically) fully reconstructible}) in $\CC^d$ if every generic realization $(G,p)$ of $G$ in $\CC^d$ is strongly (respectively fully) reconstructible. \end{definition}